Closing institutions and Living in the Community: Global Self-Advocacy Report

-Our self-advocate members have created a global report about their experiences, ideas and expectations on closing institutions and living in the community.
+Self-advocates from around the world created a global report about their experiences, ideas, and expectations for closing institutions and fulfilling their right to living in the community.

 This report includes:

-- what self-advocates said about the situation on institutions and living in the community;
+- what self-advocates say about the situation on institutions and living in the community;

-- what self-advocates have worked on and good examples of this work;
+- what projects self-advocates have worked on that promote living in the community, and good examples of this work;

-- the recommendations self-advocates have, these are the most important things that we think should happen to close institutions and make inclusion in the community real.
+- what self-advocates say should happen next in order to close institutions and make inclusion in the community real.

 Why did self-advocates create this report?